belthor777/Machine-Learning/PH207x/excercises/Lesson10/Matching and Effect Modification.md

 ```

 ### Conclusion ###
 So the important piece to keep in mind is that if you have **matching in a case control study**, once you come to the analysis stage, **you still have to control for the matching factor as if it's still a confounder**.
-In this case, if you control using stratified analysis, you'll get the same answer you're learning using the formulas in biostatistics for doing
+In this case, if you control using stratified analysis, you'll get the same answer you're learning using the formulas in biostatistics for doing matched analysis.